It’s the pool scene that really gets the vote here. That and the first-rate views.

 Facilities► View all

-Early breakfast from 4am to 7.30am available upon request.
+Breakfast, lunch and dinner are all on offer at this place.
+There's an early breakfast from 4am to 7.30am available upon request.
 The restaurant also has themed evenings.
 Highchairs are available and there's a smart casual dress code.

 TripAdvisor Reviews Show more reviews »

 Family holiday and wedding

 We stayed at The Imperial Belvedere at the beginning of October 2014.
 We enjoyed joining in the various activities on offer.
 The pools were very nice, the areas were always clean and tidy.
 The Reception and cleaning staff were very friendly and helpful, the animation team work really hard throughout the day and evening to keep children and adults entertained/ busy.
 The waiters/waitresses could have been friendlier.
 The rooms were cleaned daily.
 The wifi was not very good.
 The food was ok, I would have preferred more Greek options but I understand they are catering for many.
 Drinks came in plastic cups which wasnt great.
 Have been to Koutouloufari a few times and still love the surrounding villages.More

 We stayed at the Imperial in late October and arrived with high expectations.
 Unfortunately we left rather disappointed.
 Our main concerns were with the food which could only be described as awful at best.
 Cold, greasy, salty and bland - so by the end of the week we were living off bread rolls.
 That said, the desserts were quite nice.
 The weather didn't help either.
 We encountered thunderstorms and it seemed to rain every single day.
 The hotel isn't designed for rain as we found out with leaking in the hotel ceilings and puddles in the rooms.
 On the whole though we did enjoy the trip.
 The staff were very helpful and friendly throughout and the hotel was relatively nice.
 Also we enjoyed the various activities and picturesque views of the surrounding area.More